braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Emergent Layering in the Vacuum resulting from Strictly Directed Flow**]

 This lemma reveals a hidden symmetry in the vacuum: it is stratified.
-Because flow moves strictly away from the root, every step takes you exactly one level deeper.
+Because flow moves strictly away from the root; every step takes you exactly one level deeper into the causal history.

 This creates a rigid "checkerboard" structure.
-You are either on an Even layer (0, 2, 4...) or an Odd layer (1, 3, 5...).
-You can never jump from Even to Even, or Odd to Odd.
+You are either on an Even layer ($0, 2, 4\dots$) or an Odd layer ($1, 3, 5\dots$).
+You can never jump from Even to Even; or Odd to Odd; because that would require a path of length zero or two; both of which are forbidden in a tree.
 This is physically profound because it forbids "horizontal" causal influence in the vacuum.
 Influence can only propagate *down* the generations.
-This strict layering is what prevents the vacuum from accidentally forming geometry, it lacks the "horizontal" connections required to close a triangle.
+This strict layering is what prevents the vacuum from accidentally forming geometry; it lacks the "horizontal" connections required to close a triangle.
+The vacuum is a stack of causal generations; perfectly ordered but spatially disconnected within each moment of time.
 :::

 ### 3.1.11 Lemma: Exclusion of Odd Cycles {#3.1.11}